Investor’s Guide To Taxation

 Here is our detailed guide on How Are Income From Stocks And Mutual Funds Taxed?

-Income Tax on Intraday Trading in India
+Income Tax on Intraday Trading

 In India, income from intraday trading is considered business income and is taxed according to the income tax slab rates for the financial year.
 In intraday trading, the investor buys and sells shares on the same day, and the profit or loss is determined by the difference between the buying and selling price.